camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 kubectl scale deployment camunda-operate --replicas=0
 ```

-6.4 Get the detail of the index
+6.4 Get the details of the index

 ```shell